markuslw/GenNarrate/README.md

 This project is a web application that allows users to provide an LLM with prompts or files, which the LLM uses in combination with RAG to provide a response.
 The application is built using Flask for the backend and inference, and React.js for the frontend.

 > [!NOTE]
 > As of now, you will have to turn the microphone off again to send the audio to the LLM.
+Press enter after uploading a file or text.

 ## 📁 Structure